Review and Analyze

 Each experience has its own Experience Results page that shows the performance of individual metrics in the experience.
 Monetate reports confidence for each KPI within an experience rather than at the experience level itself.
 Experience-level confidence offers little insight to you for some metrics, such as New Visitors, because the sample size for an experience may be larger than that of the KPI.

-To access an experience's Experience Results page, first click the Experience Results option from the ANALYTICS drop-down menu to navigate to the Experience Analytics page.
-Next, click the name of the experience for which you want to review the results to access its Experience Results page.
+To access an experience's results, select Experience Results from ANALYTICS in the top navigation bar, and then click the name of the experience on the Experience Analytics list page.
 By default, the Experience Results page for each experience displays the cumulative results of that experience.

 Best Practices